alsash110/comm-2216-obs/docs/introduction/introduction.md

 ---

+## Brief History
+Linus Torvalds created Linux in 1991 at the age of 21.
+Linux started out as a _Kernel_, the lowest level of code _interfacing_ with hardware.

+In 1992, the _Linux Kernel_ was bundled together with _GNUs_ (GNU’s Not Unix) software packages and published under the _GNU General Public Licence_.
+This made GNU/Linux a legally free, fully featured operating system.

+---

 ## Why learn Linux
 Linux sees use everywhere and Linux is not going away any time soon.
 Linux is a free software used to control all types of hardware.
 Linux builds the internet, phones run on Linux, and even your smart appliances use Linux.